michaelmanhart/pathman/README.md

 python RBM_plot_states_prop.py file_name

-The script will then attempt to access files of this name with file extensions .energy,
+The script will then attempt to access files of this name with file extensions .energy, .spatial, and .lengths.